Alokray007/Fakestore/README.md

 - Used React Lazy Load Image Component for better performance and optimization.
 - Used axios for faster data fetching because it escapes an extra step of json parsing.

-## Fetch product data from the provided API endpoint.
+## 2-Fetch product data from the provided API endpoint.
 Used axios package to get products details from API - "https://fakestoreapi.com/products"

-## Grid to display products
+## 3-Grid to display products
 By using Tailwind CSS Grid to display products destails on home page.

-## Product filtering by category
+## 4-Product filtering by category
 Used Dropdown to filter products

-## pagination to Access product list.
+## 5-pagination to Access product list.
+click on different pages upon product availability

+## 6-Product details page
+Created a product details page that displays more information about a selected product.

+## 8-Search Functionality
+Implement a search functionality to allow users to search for products by name or description.

+## 9-version control
+Use version control (e.g., Git) throughout the development process, ensuring atomic commits.

+## 11-advanced filtering options
+Add advanced filtering options (e.g., price range, rating) and sorting options (e.g., price, popularity).